 “We will be able to one day create our own?”
 A young girl asked.
-Her cute cheeks were slightly red from sun burn.
+Her cute cheeks were slightly red from sunburn.

 “If that is the path you want to take, then yes.
-You just need to first remember the book that Phil has written for starters.”
+You just need first to remember the book that Phil has written for starters.”

 Everyone chatted excitedly.

 For the rest of the hour, Berry taught diligently.
-Even I was jotting down notes, for the next volume.
+Even I was jotting down notes for the next volume.

-With the lesson over, the maids and grandma brought over sandwiches which for everyone to eat.
-I swear that grandmother was really good at conversing with people.
+With the lesson over, the maids and grandma brought over sandwiches for everyone to eat.
+I swear that my grandmother was good at conversing with people.
 She had a knack for making friends with a snap of her finger.
 I sat down next to the tree and leaned against it.
 Berry came over with her portion and sat down next to me.

-“Well now how is my little Berry doing?”
+“Well, now, how is my little Berry doing?”

 Berry stopped and gulped down her food.
 “Great.
-The kids are taking the material really well.
+The kids are taking the material well.
 In about another four months, I assume that they can read and write the basics.”